-As 15 of the 30 units at the subject project operate with Rental Assistance, these tenants only pay up to 30% of their adjusted gross income towards housing costs.
+All 24 units at the subject project operate with Rental Assistance that allows tenants to pay up to 30% of their adjusted gross income towards housing costs.
 Therefore, some households could have little to no income and still qualify to reside at the subject project.

-The 15 units at the subject project that are not operating with Rental Assistance will charge tenants the proposed Tax Credit rents.
-The lowest of these Tax Credit gross rents is \$604.
-Over a 12-month period, the minimum annual household expenditure (rent plus tenant-paid utilities) at the subject site is \$7,248.
-Applying a 35% rent-to-income ratio to the minimum annual household expenditure yields a minimum annual household income requirement for the non-RA Tax Credit units of \$20,708.
+In the unlikely event Rental Assistance was ever lost and the project would operate solely under LIHTC guidelines, the proposed LIHTC units will have a lowest gross rent of \$549.
+Over a 12-month period, the minimum annual household expenditure (rent plus tenant-paid utilities) at the subject site is \$6,588.
+Applying a 35% rent-to-income ratio to the minimum annual household expenditure yields a minimum annual household income requirement for the Tax Credit units of \$18,823.